stedolan/counterexamples/src/under-construction.md

 ```

 In the first style, the record is fully constructed as soon as it is
 available, and no intermediate states are visible.
-By constrast, the
+By contrast, the
 second style allows intermediate states to be observed, which can have
 confusing or unsound consequences.